YugabyteDB-Samples/pizza-store-kong-mesh/README.md

         --dataplane-token-file=$HOME/kong-mesh/kuma-token-kitchen-service
     ```

-Finally, repeat the steps to start a tracker microservice with its dataplane:
+Finally, repeat the steps to start a tracker microservice with its data plane:
 1. Navigate to the root directory of the kitchen microservice:
     ```shell
     cd tracker